user-vi/JavaAsASecondLanguage/lecture03/slides/lecture03.md

 var intList = new ArrayList<Integer>();
 List<String> strList = new ArrayList<>();
 ```
+You can not add String to this array anymore

 ---
 ## Generics
 Generics give developer more type safety in compile time
 See: GenericVsRawType

+---
+# How to create generic class/method?
+See collections framework

+---
+# Practice 1.
+Implement stack

 ---